SCRIPTURE OR MYTH?

 The opposite is clear.
 The Lord Jesus warns the churches of the consequences of their unsatisfactory actions and at the same time promises them eternal life and glory if they will overcome the problems in their midst.

-What we are teaching here is so obviously scriptural that to ignore it and continue to believe we are righteous because Christ is righteous is to willfully receive not the love of the truth.
-God will send strong delusion upon those who turn away from the teaching of godliness.
+What we are teaching here is so obviously scriptural, that to ignore it and continue to believe we are righteous because Christ is righteous is to willfully reject the love of the truth.
+God will send strong delusion upon those who turn away from the teaching of godliness (II Thessalonians 2:11).

-“Who believed not the truth, but had pleasure in unrighteousness.”
-The reason we love not the truth is that we take pleasure in unrighteousness.
+“Who did not believe the truth but had pleasure in unrighteousness.”
+The reason we do not love the truth is that we take pleasure in unrighteousness.
 Divine judgment falls on us when we make an excuse for our ungodly behavior instead of repenting and turning to the Lord for forgiveness and cleansing.
 Rejecting light and embracing unrighteous behavior brings spiritual blindness upon us.

 The Lord Jesus is walking among the lampstands today.
 Those whose ears have been opened will hear the Lord and follow Him out of the present babylonish confusion.